DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Ulm-Lehr Dataset and Map Creation

 \subsection{Landmark Extraction}

 All measurement recordings take place with the same sensor configuration.
-While driving the route, we record measurements in the form of 3D point clouds for the laser and radar sensors; and RGB image and depth from the stereo system.
-We extract features from raw measurements because we found them to be more stable and computational efficient.
-For the laser and radar measurements, the density based DBSCAN \cite{ester1996density} cluster algorithm is applied to group adjacent points that have a minimum amount of neighboring points within a predefined distance.
-For the RGB images, stable extremal regions (MSER) \cite{matas2004robust} features are extracted.
+While driving the route, we record measurements in the form of 3D point clouds for the lidar and radar sensors and RGB images with depth (RGB-D) from the stereo system.
+We extract features because we found them to be more stable and computational efficient than raw measurements.
+For the lidar and radar measurements, the density based DBSCAN \cite{ester1996density} cluster algorithm is applied to group adjacent points that have a minimum amount of neighboring points within a predefined distance.
+For the RGB-D images, maximally stable extremal regions (MSER) are extracted~\cite{matas2004robust}.
 The MSER algorithm is parameterized to detect road markings since they are permanent and thus can be detected recurrently.
-All features are stored in the vehicle's coordinate system that has the origin at the center of the rear axle.
-The image features, in particular, are transformed to the vehicle's coordinate system using the depth map.
-The extracted features from laser, radar and RGB image define what we call landmarks.
+All features are stored in the vehicle coordinate system that has the origin at the center of the rear axle.
+The image features, in particular, are transformed to the vehicle coordinate system using the depth map.
+The extracted features from lidar, radar and RGB-D images define what we call landmarks.
 Additionally, the dGPS system records the ground-truth pose of the vehicle.
-It consists of the latitude and longitude coordinates that are transformed into Cartesian coordinates (UTM); and the heading (yaw) orientation.
+It consists of the heading (yaw) and latitude and longitude coordinates that are transformed into Cartesian coordinates (UTM).